cytoscape/py4cytoscape/doc/concepts.rst

 inadvertantly (or maliciously) corrupting the Cytoscape workstation's file system.
 This safety further encourages sharing of workflows between collaboratating researchers.

-Remotely executing notebook workflows are automatically provisioned with a default sandbox (called ``default_sandbox``).
+Notebook workflows that execute remotely are automatically provisioned with a default sandbox (called ``default_sandbox``).
 To get the same effect with Python running on the Cytoscape workstation, you can explicitly create the default sandbox.
 (See vignettes below.)